aaronu7/saas-plugins/README.md

 Dependencies:
 - Developed in VS2015 using the nunit package for unit testing.
 - Download the "NUnit 3 Test Adapter" extension to view example tests in the Test Explorer
-- Although a trivial application implements the module, examples of usage are best exemplified through the unit tests.

 Future Considerations:
 - Add a basic web service API example.